content-left-bg.png

 Future economic benefit

-Potential to contribute, directly or indirectly, to the flow of cash, or used to provide goods and services in accordance to the department’s objectives.
+Potential to contribute, directly or indirectly, to the flow of cash, or used to provide goods and services that contribute to the department’s objectives.

 Impairment test